Sequential change-point detection for mutually exciting point processes over networks: Introduction

-A motivating application for our study is neuronal network analysis, where we are interested in inferring the network connectivity and detecting neural state changes from experimental data -- the neural spike train data, which records the sequence of times when a neuron fires an action potential.
-Hawkes processes provide an intuitive modeling framework for such data: its mutually exciting property naturally mimics neuron-to-neuron influence's electrochemical dynamics.
-The model's probabilistic nature can capture noisy influences on the network (due to unobserved neurons or external stimuli).
-There has been much work on applying Hawkes models for a range of neuroscience problems, e.g., functional connectivity \citep{lambert2018reconstructing} and uncertainty quantification \citep{wang2020uncertainty}.
-The problem of change-point detection is fundamental for neuronal network analysis, allowing researchers to identify when an external stimulus is internalized.
-These change-points often arise from sparse population code changes in the biological network \citep{tang2018large}.
-Sparse population coding provides a sparse and distributed representation of information over the biological network, with each neuron representing the presence (or absence) of a specific feature.
-Figure~\ref{fig:codingillus} illustrates this idea.
+A motivating application for our work is the change-point detection of biological neural networks.
+This is a fundamental topic in neuroengineering \citep{eliasmith2003neural}, an emerging area at the intersection of physical and biological sciences.
+The goal is to detect neural states and state changes from experimental spike train data, which records the sequence of times when a neuron fires an action potential.
+Hawkes processes provide an appealing model for such data: its mutually exciting property naturally mimics neuron-to-neuron influence's electrochemical dynamics.
+The model's probabilistic nature can also capture noisy influences on the network, resulting from unobserved neurons or external stimuli.
+There has been much work on applying Hawkes processes for neuroscience problems, e.g., for inferring functional connectivity \citep{lambert2018reconstructing} and uncertainty quantification \citep{wang2020uncertainty}.
+Change-points over a biological network often arise from sparse population code changes \citep{tang2018large}.
+Figure~\ref{fig:codingillus} illustrates an example of this change.
 Here, each dot represents a neuron in the visual cortex.
 Colored dots show neurons that respond to seeing a cat or a dog, and shared dots represent common features between both animals (e.g., mammal, pet).
-Identifying the change-point between two population codes allows scientists to investigate the relationship between stimulus and response timing and better understand each neuron's role in the population code.
+The sequential detection of this change-point sheds light on the relationship between stimulus and response timing, providing a better understanding of each neuron's role in the population code, which can then be used for rehabilitation of neuronal networks.

+Other applications include detecting the existence of hot topics over social networks which are of interest for the social media \citep{li2017detecting}.
+Change-point detection of the distribution of crime cases can help the police department to take quick reaction and reallocate patrols \citep{mohler2011self}.
+Detecting changes in the spread of COVID cases will enable people to recognize a threathening new-born variant \citep{chiang2021hawkes}.